eladroz/wonderful-tiger-ca7c2/content/pages/index.md

     colors: colors-a
     title: 'Love where you work, because work loves you'
     text: >
+      So here it is

-      1. One platform, one community, getting to the bottom line of everything employment.
+      One platform, one community, getting to the bottom line of everything employment.
 Figure out your benefits, practice for interviews, get mentored, help peers, get helped in return.

+      1. Hooray!
+          1. Don't

+          2. Add

+          3. More

-      2. Hooray!
+      2. Nested

+      3. Stuff
     actions:
       - type: Button
         label: Sign up